 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
+Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791.

-Microbiological Contaminants Contaminant Violation Y/N Your Water MCLG MCL Likely Source of Contamination Total Coliform Bacteria (presence or absence) N Maximum 3.1% 0 5% of monthly samples are positive Naturally present in the environment Fecal Coliform or E. Coli N 0 0 N/A Human and animal fecal waste
+Microbiological Contaminants Contaminant Violation Y/N Your Water MCLG MCL Likely Source of Contamination Total Coliform Bacteria (presence or absence) N Maximum 4.3% 0 5% of monthly samples are positive Naturally present in the environment Fecal Coliform or E. Coli N 0 0 NA Human and animal fecal waste

-Turbidity Violation Y/N Limit (Treatment Technique) Level Detected Major Sources in Drinking Water Highest single measurement N TT=1 NTU 0.29 Soil runoff Lowest monthly % meeting limit N 0.3 NTU 100% Soil runoff 77 1 1 1 1 1 C 1 1 1 1 1 1 1 1 1 1 1 1 1

-Turbidity is a measurement of the cloudiness of water.
+Turbidity Violation Y/N Limit (Treatment Technique) Level Detected Major Sources in Drinking Water Highest single measurement N TT=1 NTU 0.29 Soil runoff Lowest monthly % meeting limit N 0.3 NTU 100% Soil runoff Turbidity is a measurement of the cloudiness of water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.

-Inorganic Contaminants Contaminant (Units) Violation Y/N Highest Detected Range MCLG MCL Major Sources in Drinking Water Chromium 1 (ppm) N 0.00033 ND-0.00033 0.1 0.1 Discharge from steel and pulp mills; erosion of natural deposits Fluoride (ppm) N 0.807 0.47- 0.807 4 4 Erosion of natural deposits; water additive which promotes strong teeth
+Inorganic Contaminants Contaminant (Units) Violation Y/N Highest Detected Range MCLG MCL Major Sources in Drinking Water Fluoride (ppm) N 0.826 0.76- 0.826 4 4 Erosion of natural deposits; water additive which promotes strong teeth